ndip007/ndip007.github.io/index.md

 Write a build-tool agnostic plugin that can generate spdx file of an indicated project upon build.

+This project is about the inclusion of high quality license information (for license compliance) to allow its use by downstream users of the code.
+This is very important because many build environments do not always include license information in their metadata, and do not produce sufficient information for good license compliance.
+THis project is generally about implementing a build tool spdx file generator plugin for build environments such as the following:
+- MSBuild
+- PIP
+- NPM (Note: NPM does include SPDX compliance license information and tools)
+- DEB

 ## Development constraints

 The first two project types selected were: